HISTORY OF ENGLISH LITERATURE I - 2021/2

 |Coursework||CLOSE READING (500 WORDS)||25|

 The assessment strategy is designed to provide students with the opportunity to demonstrate achievement of the module learning outcomes.

 Seminar discussion with ongoing tutor feedback is designed mainly to assess transferable skills independent learning, time management, the ability to structure and communicate complex arguments in writing and effective oral communication.
 It also assesses subject knowledge in historical and cultural developments in the chosen literary periods, the set primary texts and their historical contexts, key terminology and literary criticism, and cognitive/analytical skills in researching, interpreting, and evaluating sources, debates, and ideas

-Both the essay and the self-evaluative report assess subject knowledge in historical and cultural developments in the chosen literary periods, the set primary texts and their historical contexts, key terminology and literary criticism; cognitive/analytical skills in researching, interpreting, and evaluating sources, debates, and ideas; and transferable skills in independent learning, time management, the ability to structure and communicate complex arguments in writing.
+Both the close reading and the essay assess subject knowledge in historical and cultural developments in the chosen literary periods, the set primary texts and their historical contexts, key terminology and literary criticism; cognitive/analytical skills in researching, interpreting, and evaluating sources, debates, and ideas; and transferable skills in independent learning, time management, the ability to structure and communicate complex arguments in writing.